(This post contains affiliate links. Read my full disclosure.)

 I was interviewed by Diego Nei for the Brazilian blog, Papo GP (Talking PM – I think I’ve got that right).
-We were talking about PRINCE2®, what it means to get qualified and how it compares to the PMBOK Guide®.
-If you’re up for it, you can read the interview in Portuguese, but Diego has also sent me the interview in English and let me reproduce it here.
-I have updated my responses in order to better reflect the PRINCE2 or PMBOK state of play as at August 2015 as the PMBOK Guide has been updated since this interview first took place.
+We were talking about PRINCE2®, what it means to get qualified and how it compares to the PMBOK Guide.

 Today, on our Project Management Methodologies Series, we’re going to interview Elizabeth Harrin, from the award-winning blog A Girl’s Guide to Project Management.
-Elizabeth is the author of Shortcuts to Success: Project Management in the Real World* and writes widely on the topic of project management for a range of publications.
-She is a PRINCE2 Practitioner.
+Elizabeth is the author of Shortcuts to Success: Project Management in the Real World and writes widely on the topic of project management for a range of publications.
+She first took her PRINCE2 Practitioner exam in 2004.

 Hello Elizabeth, thanks for coming, how are you?